-If it is not used, it is set to zero by the sender and ignored by the receiver.
-Otherwise it specifies the sequence number of a FR-MPLS packet.
+Sequence numbers provide one possible mechanism to ensure the ordered delivery of FR-MPLS packets.
+The sequence number field specifies the sequence number of a FR-MPLS packet.
 A circular list of sequence numbers is used.
-A sequence number takes a value from 1 to 65535 (2^{16} -1).
-Arithmetic modulo 2^{16} is performed to generate a new sequence number.
+A sequence number takes a value from 1 to 65535 (2-1).
+Successive sequence numbers are generated by adding 1 to the previous sequence number, up to a maximum value of 65535.
+The next sequence number after 65535 is 1.
 The value of zero indicates that the sequence number field is not used.